spacetraveller/js-slide-puzzle/README.md

 };
 ```

 An empty "reordering" array with "debug" turned off, will result in a random tile configuration.
 However, there is the chance that there will be no solution to this random layout.
-Needs work to determine if the random solution solves and if not, to either repair or attempt to randomize again, until such time as a working random layout presents itself.
+In order to handle that, there is a check that runs until a completable solution is discovered.

+Using the ouputRawPositions config, you can determine a replayable position that can be executed and copied into the reordering array.
+However, please note that currently, you must leave the "free" or "home" position in the home position as defined in the configuration when trying to assemble a puzzle.
+In other words, the home position in your preferred puzzle scramble, must be the empty piece, even though the other pieces are scrambled.

-Current version: 0.1.4
+Current version: 0.2.0